coderplay/perfj/README.md

 ## Build

 checkout the source from github

     git clone https://github.com/coderplay/perfj.git

+* if gradle is already installed, just run

     gradle releaseTarGz
-or just run once
+* or just run once

     gradle createWrapper
-afterwards run
+  and run below in the future building

     ./gradlew releaseTarGz